173e/Sink/README.md

 Running
 --------
-Include the sink.jar in your game it contains all the libgdx files also so you dont need to include them.
+Include the sink-0.99.jar in your game classpath it contains all the libgdx files also, so you dont need to include them.
-Run the Desktop Game by using MainDesktop class as it contains the static main declaration.
+Run the Desktop Game by using sink.main.Desktop class as it contains the static main declaration.
-Specify the first scene in your config.json file and register all your other scenes in it.
+Specify the first scene which must extend the Splash Scene class in your config.json file and register
+all your other scenes in it.

 Todo
 -----